moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 If your `buf.yaml` configuration file has multiple `build.roots` and includes `build.excludes`, `lint.ignore[_only]`, or
 `breaking.ignore[_only]` values, the relative filepaths should only be copied to the new `buf.yaml` file that defines those files.
-For example, suppose that the original `buf.yaml` file was defined like the following:
+For example, suppose that the original `buf.yaml` file was defined like this:

 ```yaml title="buf.yaml"
 version: v1beta1